-International Women’s Day is a global day celebrating the social, economic, cultural and political achievements of women, and calling for action to accelerate gender parity.
+International Women’s Day is a global day celebrating the social, economic, cultural and political achievements of women, and calling for action to accelerate gender equality.

 International Women’s Day 2021